- Home

 - Mortgage basics

-After a chaotic couple of years, the mortgage market is starting to show some positive signs.
+After a chaotic couple of years, the mortgage market is starting to show some signs of stabilising.

-Fixed rates have been trickling down in recent weeks as lenders battle to attract customers, giving buyers and homeowners looking to remortgage their first chance to bag a more competitive deal.
+Fixed rates have been volatile in recent weeks with uncertainty as to when interest rates may move next, although they are much lower than they were at the start of 2024, giving buyers and homeowners looking to remortgage the chance to bag a competitive deal.

-But if you’re planning to purchase a new property, or to remortgage your home, there’s another significant question mark looming over this year: what can we expect from property prices?
+But if you’re planning to purchase a new property, or to remortgage your home, there’s another significant question mark looming over next year: what can we expect from property prices?

-In this article, we’ll take a look at what could happen to house prices this year, review what experts are saying, and outline what house price movements could mean for you, whether you’re planning to buy, sell or remortgage.
+In this article, we’ll take a look at what could happen to house prices in 2025, review what experts are saying, and outline what house price movements could mean for you, whether you’re planning to buy, sell or remortgage.

 Get expert mortgage advice*